sdegryze/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+The overall strategy for deriving a model architecture was to find a model architecture that could clearly overfit a smaller subset of the data (about 1000 images).
+I started with a similar network as the NVIDIA network presented in the class.
+With 5 convolutional layers and another 5 fully connected layers, I thought this model was certainly complex enough to fit the data.
+If anything, I was concerned that there was insufficient training data to fit all the parameters of the model, potentially leading to overfitting.
+In a next step, I found that removing one fully connected layer (the one with over 1000 neurons) and adding two dropout layers performed equally well or even better on the validation data compared to the original NVIDIA model, but had less parameters, trained faster, and had clearly less risk of overfitting.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+In order to gauge how well the model was working, I split my image and steering angle data into a training (80% of original data) and validation set (20% of original data).
+I found that the original NVIDIA model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that it was slightly simpler by removing the largest fully connected layer.
+I also added two dropout layers with a dropout probability of 50%.

-Then I ...
+Then I implemented intermediate saving of the model but only when the validation loss decreased.
+This is an effective way to avoid overfitting due to excessive training.
+However, with the two dropout layers, I did not find that my training loss increased with the number of epochs

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I simply increased the number of epochs.
+Many other students fine-tuned an existing model in these problem spots or added training data specifically for these spots.
+I found that increasing the number of epochs was sufficient to get the model drive better in these problem areas.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+There are still a few spots where the car is hugging one side of the ride.
+If I would have more time, I would certainly do some model fine-tuning with subsets of the training data.

 ####2.
 Final Model Architecture